THIS PROJECT IS CURRENTLY BEING UPDATED

 Driver Assistance

-The vehicle is controlled by the driver, but some driving assistance features like cruise control may be included.
+The vehicle during this time is controlled by the driver, but some driving assistance features like cruise control may be included.

 Partial Automation

-The vehicle can perform steering and acceleration but the driver still monitors all tasks and can take over at any time.
+The vehicle during this phase can perform steering and acceleration but the driver still monitors all tasks and can take over at any time.

 Conditional Automation